Wireless TokenCom: RL-Based Tokenizer Agreement for Multi-User Wireless Token Communications: Introduction

 Several recent studies have proposed resource allocation and adaptation schemes for wireless semantic communication (SemCom) systems.
 In~\cite{10122232}, RL was used to dynamically allocate resources in a task-oriented SemCom network, prioritizing high-value semantic data to maximize long-term task transmission efficiency.
 In~\cite{10981779}, a proximal policy optimization (PPO)-based framework was proposed for wireless semantic image transmission, optimizing semantic spectral efficiency while maintaining acceptable image reconstruction quality.
 Textual semantic communication was explored in~\cite{9832831}, where attention-enhanced PPO algorithms jointly allocate resource blocks and select key semantic triples to maximize semantic similarity.
 For coexisting semantic and bit-level communications,~\cite{10845882} optimized beamforming to maximize the semantic rate while meeting the quality of service (QoS) requirements.

 These existing studies have focused on the conventional SemCom schemes and typically use smaller AI models without token-based signal processing.
 The need to migrate to LAMs/MLLMs and the additional adaptive TA process required in TokenCom, introduce new challenges, which we study in this work.
 Specifically, the choice of the pre-trained tokenizer model/codebook introduces coexistence of discrete and continuous decision variables, which makes the optimization problem highly complex and non-convex, limiting the effectiveness of conventional RL techniques.
 Moreover, these prior studies have mostly considered single-user image or text SemCom, while we consider multiuser video TokenCom leveraging a subset of state-of-the-art pre-trained video tokenizers.
 Table \ref{tab:related_works} provides an overview of the key differences between this work and the literature on RL-assisted SemCom.
 To the best of our knowledge, this work is the first of its kind to tackle the multi-user wireless TokenCom problem, proposing a new hybrid DQN-DDPG RL framework for joint adaptive tokenizer agreement, with sub-channel assignment, beamforming, and resource allocation.
 The proposed hybrid DQN-DDPG solution integrates a DQN agent for discrete TA and sub-channel assignment, with a DDPG agent for continuous beamforming, allowing efficient learning in a mixed-action space.
-Our approach adaptively maximizes the overall system utility while satisfying semantic quality and resource constraints, aiming to uncover the underlying resource-quality trade-offs.
 Simulation results demonstrate significant improvements in semantic quality outperforming benchmarks, while enabling adaptive, resource-efficient multiuser wireless TokenCom.

-This paper is organized as follows.
-Section II provides problem formulation for multiuser wireless TokenCom.
-Section III presents our proposed hybrid DQN-DDPG algorithm for efficient tokenizer agreement.
-Section IV provides the simulation results.
-Finally, Section V concludes the paper.